BradleyColson/SQL-Projects/README.md

 ## Key Insights
 Keep in mind the telecom industry's average churn rate is 20-30%.

 Customer categories that churn the most.
+The overall churn rate for all customer categories was 27%

+Top Churn

 Seniors          42%
 Singles          33%